10 Things People with Organized Garages Have in Common

 Standardize the shelves

 “So often, garages are messy because homeowners make do with the storage systems that were there when they moved in, or they are cobbled together from discarded furniture or found items that weren’t meant for garage storage,” says Melissa Keyser, a professional organizer and certified KonMari consultant.
-Don’t miss these DIY furniture hacks you’ll wish you tried yourself.

 People with organized garages invest in uniform shelving units that don’t scrimp on sturdiness.
 Look for a high weight capacity, adjustable shelves, and a durable finish, like these Gladiator garage storage shelving units.